bjcliang-uchi/sample_code/README.md

 This repository includes the following graduate research/course projects I worked (mostly on my own).

 ### Course_Works:
-*Selected course assignments, only used for PhD applications and available from Jan to Mar 2021.*
-* **Computational_Modeling**: Selected assignments for MACS 30100 Perspectives on Computational Modeling.
-The course covers principles of model building, including static versus dynamic models, linear versus nonlinear, simple versus complicated, and identification versus overfitting.
-Major types of models implemented in this course include systems of nonlinear equations, linear and nonlinear regression, supervised learning (decision trees, random forests, support vector machines, etc.), and unsupervised learning.
-We also explored a wide range of computational strategies to estimate models from data and make statistical and causal inference.
 * **Data_Exploration**: A sample data exploration project for MACS 30000 Perspectives on Computational Analysis.
 I conducted a exploratory analysis of the General Social Survey (GSS) 2018 data, experimented with various methods to visualize the results, and concluded the most interesting findings in **Exploration_WriteUp.ipynb**.
 * **Spatial_Data_Science**: Four spatial data science projects, implemented on **DeoDa**.
 I explored methods of exploratory spatial data analysis, such as spatial autocorrelation statistics for aggregate data, and basic spatial regression analysis for point and polygon data.
 * **amazon_web_service_practice.ipynb**: A sample project of using AWS kinesis to process streaming data and send email alerts.